phantom0203/S1_Exercise_10/README.md

 # S1_Exercise_10
-Enhancing a Website with Multimedia
+Enhancing the Website with Multimedia